How to file a South Dakota annual report

 Before opening the Secretary of State portal, gather all the data points the form will request.
 You'll need the following:

-• If your entity was created elsewhere, note that original state too.
+• If your entity was created elsewhere, note the original state too

 The registered agent section trips up most filers.
 South Dakota requires a physical in-state address plus either the agent's full name or their Commercial Registered Agent (CRA) number.